doersino/aerialbot/README.md

 * In addition to `GeoShape.random_geopoint`, also implement a `Shape.random_edge_geopoint` function for generating points on the edge of polygons (and polylines), and make it available via a config setting.
 This would 1. help test whether a given shapefile is accurate (and whether its projection is suitable), and 2. enable tweeting images of coasts or border regions, which might be interesting.
 Random point selection on polygon outlines would need to be done by randomly picking a segment of the outline via a distribution based on a prefix sum of the haversine distances along the outlines, then uniformly picking a point along the chosen segment (or linearly interpolating).
 * Similarly, if a shapefile with (multi)points instead of a polygon or polyline is given, randomly select a location among those points.
 This could be used to set up a Twitter bot that tweets landmarks belonging to a certain category around the world (if such data is publicly available, that is – I'm sure [OSM data](https://wiki.openstreetmap.org/wiki/Shapefiles) could be [filtered](https://github.com/osmcode/pyosmium/blob/master/examples/filter_coastlines.py) accordingly).
 * Enable ærialbot to generate side views of areas with elevation data using [rayshader](https://www.tylermw.com/a-step-by-step-guide-to-making-3d-maps-with-satellite-imagery-in-r/).
 This would look super neat, but elevation data is probably not available at the required level of detail for most regions of the world, and I'm not sure if the available satellite imagery is aligned with reality well enough for this to look good.
 Probably not worth the effort.
-* Set up a Japan-focused instance at @nihonmusuukei (?) with screen name "日本∞景" or "日本無数景", i.e. "infinite/countless views of Japan" in reference to [Hiroshige's series of 100 woodblock prints](https://en.wikipedia.org/wiki/One_Hundred_Famous_Views_of_Edo).